Before You Begin

 Once your evaluator completes your evaluation, you'll be notified via email.
 You can check the status of your evaluation requests in the Check Status tab of your application at any time.

-You can enter information for a maximum of 3 evaluations.
+You are required to request at least 3 and may request a maximum of 5 evaluations.
 If you want to submit more, send those additional evaluations directly to your programs.

 Submit a Request